BMW 3-series 2006-2011: N52 vs N54 engines, problems, pros and cons

 BMW depreciation chart

-Cons: Requires premium gasoline, expensive to maintain, potentially-costly problems, tight interior space, run-flat tires, no spare.
+Requires premium gasoline, expensive to maintain, potentially-costly problems, tight interior space, run-flat tires, no spare tire.

-The twin-turbo 335i will probably need more expensive repairs in the long run, while the 2009-plus 328i is more reliable according to Consumer Reports.
+It's no secret that a used BMW will be more expensive to maintain than a Honda or Toyota, which means you have to have spare cash available.
+Buying an aftermarket extended warranty with good coverage is an option.
+The twin-turbo 335i will need more expensive repairs in the long run, while the 2009-plus 328i is a more sensible choice.
+As of February 2020 Consumer Reports rates the 2006-2011 3-series poorly for reliability, mostly for engine and cooling system problems.
 A repair shop that specializes in BMW is your best option for servicing.
-If you like working on your car, finding DIY information won't be a problem, thanks to a large amount of BMW enthusiasts.
+If you like working on your car, finding DIY information won't be a problem, thanks to many BMW enthusiasts.

 Overall, the 3-series is an excellent car to drive.
-If you know what to expect and ready to deal with potentially expensive repairs, there is no other reason why it should be overlooked.
-We strongly recommend to have the vehicle inspected by an independent dealer or BMW specialist before purchase.
+If you know what to expect and are ready to deal with potentially expensive repairs, there is no other reason why they should be overlooked.
+We strongly recommend having the vehicle inspected by an independent dealer or BMW specialist before purchase.
 After an inspection, ask a mechanic what problems to expect in the future.

 What to look for when buying a used BMW 3-series: